 There are concession stands at the Visitor Center which sell snacks and beverages.
 There are also concession stands and gift stores at the nearby Bowfin Submarine Museum & Park.

 While on the Arizona Memorial program (movie, boat, memorial), only bottled water is permitted.
-Food and drinks are permitted in the visitor center, but please remember to adhere to the no bags rule of the Pearl Harbor Security Policies.
+Food and drinks are permitted in the visitor center, but please remember to adhere to the no bags rule of the Pearl Harbor FAQs.

 What to Wear